-If you want to find the best academic resources for research and to inspire your practice, this key resources section is a great place to start.
-You can use these resources alongside your recommended reading from your tutors to extend your research into new areas.
+This key resources page is a great place to start to find the best academic resources for academic research and to inspire your practice.
+You can use these resources alongside recommended reading from your tutors to extend your research into new areas.

 BoB is an educational broadcasting and archives service from the British Universities and Colleges Film and Video Council (BUFVC) which gives access to over two million TV and radio broadcasts dating back to the 1990s.
 Content includes BBC One, BBC Two, BBC Four, ITV, Channel 4, Film4 and more.
 There are 10 foreign language channels (including Italian, French and German) and BBC Shakespeare Archive content dating back to the 1950s.

 As well as giving stable, legal access to broadcast content, BoB offers some exciting features for teaching and learning.

 - Links to broadcasts or clips can be embedded into presentations, or embedded into Canvas.

 - Advanced search: It’s possible to search BoB by subject or program as well as by date e.g. it’s possible to see everything broadcast from a date in time.

 - Clips and notes: You can use slider bars on a broadcast to create clips and write annotations on those clips.
 It’s possible to put these clips into a compilation.
 No extra software is needed.